JuliaAstro/GeneralAstrodynamics.jl/README.md

 #### Two-body Problem

 The `TwoBody` module handles Astrodynamics scenarios within the two-body problem.
-You can make a `TwoBodyOrbit` by specifying a `CelestialBody` (currently only `Earth` and `Sun` are supported), and a Cartesian or Keplerian state.
+You can make a `TwoBodyOrbit` by specifying a `CelestialBody` (Sun, Earth, Moon, Mars, etc.), and a Cartesian or Keplerian state.

 ```Julia
     # Cartesian state to TwoBodyOrbit